rails/rails/guides/source/security.md

 Another problem for the worm's author was the [CSRF security tokens](#cross-site-request-forgery-csrf).
 Without them he couldn't send a friend request over POST.
 He got around it by sending a GET to the page right before adding a user and parsing the result for the CSRF token.

-In the end, he got a 4 KB worm, which he injected into his profile page.
+In the end, he got a 4 kB worm, which he injected into his profile page.

 The [moz-binding](http://www.securiteam.com/securitynews/5LP051FHPE.html) CSS property proved to be another way to introduce JavaScript in CSS in Gecko-based browsers (Firefox, for example).